3 Laws of Business Success

 Many people think that the purpose of a business is to make a profit.
-However, while that may be the purpose of the individual who starts of invests in the business, a business is really a separate entity that has a purpose of its own.
+However, while that may be the purpose of the individual who starts of invests in the business, a business is really a separate entity that has a purpose of its own, and the business owners need to be passionate about their business.
 In fact, a good way to assess the purpose for the existence of a business is to imagine that the owners of the business had to appear in from of a tribunal each year and justify getting permission for the business to carry on.
 You will see immediately that “making a profit” would not be enough of a reason for the enterprise to justify it continued existence.

 The first corollary of the Law of Purpose is…